anoncam/big-bang/charter/packages/loki/Architecture.md

 ### High Availability

-In the 3.X releases of the Big Bang Loki package there is a Big Bang value `loki.strategy` and when set to `scalable` Loki is configured to run with multiple replicas of what are called read and write nodes.
+Since Big Bang release 1.32.0 a Big Bang value `loki.strategy` has been available.
+When set to `scalable` Loki is configured to run with multiple replicas of what are called read and write nodes.
 The read nodes are what schedule, process and return queries to/from the Loki API while the write nodes is where your configured log forwarder will send the logs to and process write/create operations against the API and storage.

 ```yaml
 loki: